Pakistan says Khan could visit Saudi, Iran, after US mediation request

 Khan said after a meeting with Trump on the sidelines of the United Nations General Assembly in New York that he was “trying and mediating” and had also spoken with Iran’s President Hassan Rouhani.

-Khan has ramped up his government's engagement on the international stage, offering to negotiate regional tensions.
-He has separately proposed to Trump that Pakistan could help broker peace in neighbouring Afghanistan.
+Khan has ramped up his government’s engagement on the international stage, offering to negotiate regional tensions.
+He has separately proposed to Trump that Pakistan could help broker peace in neighboring Afghanistan.

 The Taliban also met with Khalilzad, sources told Reuters, the first known contact since Trump halted talks last month, though officials said the talks did not represent a formal resumption of negotiations.